geoserver/geoserver/doc/en/developer/source/source.rst

 To clone the repository::

-  % git co git://github.com/geoserver/geoserver.git geoserver
+  % git clone git://github.com/geoserver/geoserver.git geoserver

 To list available branches in the repsitory::